 Ask patient if they are ready for the conversation and are in a private space where they will not be overheard.

-Document the call, as you would usually document patient care (call results, patient response, agreement for next steps in their care).
+Document the call, as you would usually document patient care (call results, patient response, agreement for next steps in their test care).